anasmobasher/NeRF_Novel_Scene_Synthesis/README.md

   5. Training on Real Data: Train another grasp prediction network using real-world datasets for comparative analysis.
   6. Performance Evaluation: Evaluate and compare the performance of both networks using real-world datasets to assess their effectiveness.

+## Datasets

+1. For NeRF training: dataset should consist of images and their corresponding camera information (extrinsics, intrinsics).
+* camear infromation ccould be estimated using structure from motion approachs (COLAP, DSO)
+* folder-per-sample or folder-per-category (default)

 ## Methodology
 Will be added later